Cortan122/ppp-compiler/README.md

 # Procedural-Parametric Paradigm Compiler

-This is a C metacompiler, which adds native support for fancy linked unions.
+This is a C metacompiler, which adds native support for fancy tagged unions.

 A thorough explanation (in English): https://cortan122.tk:80/latex_pdfs/курсач_pp.pdf \
 Original idea (in Russian): http://softcraft.ru/paradigm/ppp/